Capstone Design Project (ELEC/CPEN 491,492) and New Venture Design APSC486

 Assembly:

 PCB Assembly includes taping out a PCB and if necessary assembly services.
-To see these resources click here.
+For fabrication instructions click here.
 Note, you will need to login using your ECE credentials to see this page.

 If you choose to assemble your own PCB, you may book the Electronics Assembly.
 See the row below for more information.

-Electronics AssemblyElectronics Assembly is a bookable and supervised space comprised of different workstations to help with PCB board assembly, PCB reworking, and testing circuits with advanced instrumentation.
+Electronics AssemblyElectronics Assembly is a bookable and supervised space with dedicated workstations to help with PCB board assembly, PCB reworking, and circuit testing with advanced instrumentation.

 For more information and to book a session, click here